dbrandenburg/dockerht/README.md

 As a requirement to run DockerHt you need to have at least one VM running Docker, as well as a wildcard DNS entry pointing to it.
-In order to test DockerHt simply install Docker including DockerMachine on your Mac computer, create two machines called "build" and "web", and plave your Dockerfile and application inside the myapp folder.
+In order to test DockerHt simply install Docker including DockerMachine on your Mac computer, create two machines called "build" and "web", and place your Dockerfile and application inside the myapp folder.
 Then change your chost inside dockerht.py.